|

 223. mortality

-the quality or state of being mortal
+the quality or state of being subject to death

 Reviews such as the following by leading drama critic C.W.E.
 Bigsby unfortunately set the tone for the reception of Williams's later plays: "His plays had always borne directly out of his life, but over the years the degree of refraction lessened until he began to write more and more about himself as a blighted gay poet or debilitated artist for whom writing was a way of denying his mortality."